mediaexplorer74/myTube/README.md

 # myTube
-myTube 2.x for WP8.1 RnD
+My myTube 3.9 "remake" (RnD)

 ## Design&Screenshots
 ![](Images/shot01.png)
 ![](Images/shot02.png)

 ## About the original
-MyTube is the (a) famous Toutube UWP client / application that using Youtube API from google.
-Sadly, its W10M developing stopped... and some bugs are critial :(
+MyTube is the the famous Youtube UWP client / application that using Youtube API from google.
+Sadly, its W10M developing stopped by its developers... and thera are some critial bugs such damaged webbrowser google auth. :(

+So, myTube reconstruction is very important thing :)

 ## My 2 cents
 - Appx Decomp.
 - Fast code/architecture research
 - WP8 -> W10M code "rebase" ("refactor.") - 17 % only
+- App builded with minimal UI yet
+- Min.
+Win. os build temporary set at 16299 (not at 14393) for future debug deals

 ## Architecture
 - myTube